Kush9876/Mainflow-Task-4/README.md

 Features

-Responsive Design: The calculator is designed to be responsive and works seamlessly across different devices.
 Basic Operations: It can perform addition, subtraction, multiplication, and division.
 Clear and Delete: Includes buttons to clear all inputs and delete the last entered number.
 Styled User Interface: The calculator has a clean and modern user interface with a gradient background.